The best substitutes for BEST Wasabi are Horseradish, Ginger, Karashi, Mustard, and Hot Daikon.

 In many cases, it can be used as an economical alternative to wasabi.

-While grated ginger can't always completely mimic the flavor of wasabi, it still offers a suitable substitute by providing some of the same heat while also adding a zesty bite.
+While grated ginger can't always completely mimic the flavor of wasabi, it still offers a suitable substitute by providing some of the same heat while also adding a zesty bite - for more options, see minced ginger alternatives and uses.

-A blend of grated ginger, rice vinegar, and lemon juice typically makes for a great swap-in in place of wasabi condiments, giving you the perfect level of spiciness to enhance your favorite dishes.
+A blend of grated ginger, rice vinegar, and lemon juice typically makes for a great swap-in in place of wasabi condiments, giving you the perfect level of spiciness to improve your favorite dishes.

 3 - Karashi